RateYourGov/RateYourGovApp/README.md

 _**Potential Functionality to be Considered for future releases (in no particular order):**_
+- Add system maintenance service application and API functionality as well as [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/) to perform system maintenance, check for spam comments, send notification emails, etc.
+- Add functionality to allow for individual or digest email notification to users on comment replies or mentions dependent on user preferences
 - Add calendar and allow users based in the same country as the server to schedule events
-- Notify users that have opted in of upcoming events via email
+- Allow for creation and publication of Blog Posts/Newsletters/Articles
-- Allow users to input (https://www.change.org/), (https://secure.avaaz.org/page/en/), etc. petitions to the site and determine strategies to raise awareness among registered users
+- Allow users to input (https://www.change.org/), (https://secure.avaaz.org/page/en/), etc. petitions to the site and determine strategies to raise awareness among registered users (Likely using Blog Posts and/or Incident Links)
+- Allow for the creation of official registers, like the [Brady List](https://en.wikipedia.org/wiki/Brady_disclosure) in the US and compilation of information from those registers in a single, searchable location.
-- Allow for creation and publication of blog posts
+- Allow for creation and publication of FAQ section
-- Allow for the creation and email of Admin created content
+- Allow for creation and distribution of Alerts, (e.g. of protesters being arrested; traffic police pulling people over to extract bribes, etc.)
-- Allow for users to subscribe to regions/cities/counties/states/provinces and send emails making them aware of new incidents in those places
+- Allow for users to subscribe to regions/cities/counties/states/provinces and send emails making them aware of new incidents/calendar events/alerts/blog posts/articles/official register entries in those places
+- Add hashtag functionality
 - Add functionality to share things to Facebook, Twitter, etc.
+- Add functionality to allow Google ads to be switched on - generic or user specific dependent on user preferences
+- Add functionality for a user to choose an avatar as their profile picture
+- Add functionality for a user to upload an image of their choice to use as their profile picture
 - Create MySQL Database Library
+- Create MariaDB Database Library
 - Create Linux Port Web Host Publish package and instructions
 - Allow for optional configuration to use and implement Google ads to contribute to hosting costs incurred
 - Allow for optional acceptance of PayPal donations